A Mother's Day Story. A special tribute from a daughter for her mother ...

 I slowed my thinking for a moment.
 I wondered how many more opportunities we would have to spend time together.

 Mama had been diagnosed with cancer; cutaneous t-cell lymphoma.
-My Mama, Carol was a very beautiful woman, not vain, but conscious of her appearance.
-Her skin had become covered in lesions and she suffered with alopecia.
+My Mama, Carol, was a very beautiful woman, not vain, but conscious of her appearance.
+Her skin had become covered in lesions, and she suffered from alopecia.